-With regards to any medicinal benefits Evening Primrose Oil has, we would always strongly recommend that you seek medical advice from your GP before you start taking this as a supplement.
+With regards to any medicinal benefits that Evening Primrose Oil has, we would always strongly recommend that you seek medical advice from your GP before you start taking this as a supplement.

 Psoriasis and Diabetes

-The oil helps Psoriasis to be soothed, with the skin having an improved cell turnover rate, when applied topically.
+The oil helps Psoriasis to be soothed, with the skin having an improved cell turnover rate when applied topically.
 Evening Primrose Oil is also able to soothe and reduce the redness, itching and rashes on the skin associated with both Psoriasis and Eczema.

-Those who suffer with acne tend to have a hormonal imbalance, which is why Evening Primrose Oil goes hand in hand with treating acne.
+Those who suffer from acne tend to have a hormonal imbalance, which is why Evening Primrose Oil goes hand in hand with treating acne.
 Its healing properties when applied topically to the face will help to clear spots, and when taken orally will also work from within as well, tackling this condition inside and out.

 As it is super moisturising, Evening Primrose Oil can help keep one’s skin soft, supple and smooth.
 Packed with those essential fatty acids, vitamins and antioxidants, these nutrients help maintain the skin’s everyday function, and aid in the prevention of wrinkles and fine lines from forming.